 Riker Danzig recognizes the unique contributions women bring to the legal profession.
 Our tradition of equal opportunities for women allows us to boast one of the first female partners in any New Jersey law firm, and one of the first on a firm’s management committee.
 While other law firms were still grappling with the changing dynamic of incorporating women into the life of the law firm, Riker Danzig was ranked first in the country by the National Law Journal for having the highest percentage of women attorneys in any law firm.
-Our female attorneys continue to hold positions of leadership in the Firm, including serving on the Firm’s Executive Committee, as practice group chairs, office principal partner, and chairs of firm committees.
+Our female attorneys continue to hold positions of leadership in the Firm, including serving as Co-Chair of Riker Danzig, serving on the Firm’s Executive Committee, as practice group chairs, office principal partner, and chairs of firm committees.
 The Firm also hosts recurring women’s forums to discuss the unique concerns of our women attorneys, and offers opportunities for enhancement of their professional development.

 To further encourage our women’s professional development in the firm, Riker Danzig has implemented a mentoring program for female associates.
 While the program is completely voluntary, we are pleased that it has garnered 100% participation.
 Structured very informally, the program groups three or four associates with one partner and counsel.
 Assignments may be made by specific associate request or partner assignment.
 The associates have the benefit of the partner and counsel’s regular involvement on a one-on-one basis, as well as enjoying the dynamics of occasional small group discussions with the other associates in the group.
 By approaching needs on a personal level while also inviting group discussion, it is hoped that the concerns and interests of associates at all levels of the firm are addressed and explored.